functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

 case RPure(value) => ???
 ```

-For cases like `RProduct` it is not clear how to write these, as the type parameters `A` and `B` for `RProduct` don't correspond to the type parameter `A` on `Random`.
+For cases like `RProduct` it is not clear how to write these pattern matches, as the type parameters `A` and `B` for `RProduct` don't correspond to the type parameter `A` on `Random`.
 The solution is use lower case names from the type parameters.
 Concretely, this means we can write

 ```scala
 case r: RProduct[a, b] => ???